stripe/rainier/docs/tour.md

 val poisson10: RandomVariable[_] = Poisson(10).fit(sales)
 ```

-A `RandomVariable`'s density is a rather opaque objects and, since it is almost never necessary to reach into a `RandomVariable` and get its current probability `density`, Rainier makes this hard to do.
+A `RandomVariable`'s density is a rather opaque object and, since it is almost never necessary to reach into a `RandomVariable` and get its current probability `density`, Rainier makes this hard to do.
 Taking on faith momentarily that

 ```scala
 val poisson9density = -18.03523006575617